You are here: Urology Textbook > Surgery (procedures) > Vasectomy

 Technique of Local Anesthesia for Vasectomy:

-Both vas deferens are palpated alternately in the midline of the scrotum below the penis.
+Palpate both vas deferens alternately in the midline of the scrotum below the penis.
 Infiltrate the scrotal raphe in the area of the planned incision.
-Both vas deferens are infiltrated in the direction of the external inguinal rings with local anesthetic, e.g., lidocaine 1% or ropivacaine 0.5% 5 ml per side.
+Infiltrate both vas deferens in the direction of the external inguinal rings with local anesthetic, e.g., lidocaine 1% or ropivacaine 0.5% 5 ml per side.
 The exposure time should be at least 10 min.
-Another syringe with 5–10 ml local anesthetic should be ready during the procedure.
+Have another syringe with 5–10 ml of local anesthetic ready during the procedure.

 No-Scalpel Vasectomy Procedure:

-The left spermatic cord is grasped with the left hand, the vas deferens is isolated from the surrounding tissues and vessels and fixed between the thumb, index finger and middle finger in the area of the infiltrated scrotal raphe.
-A special sharp hemostat is used to puncture and dilate the scrotal skin to about 7 mm.
-A small ring clamp is used to grasp and fix the vas deferens.
-If this step is painful, additional local anesthetic is infiltrated.
+Grasp the left spermatic cord with the left hand and isolate the vas deferens from the surrounding tissues and vessels between the thumb, index finger, and middle finger in the area of the infiltrated scrotal raphe.
+Use a special sharp hemostat to puncture and dilate the scrotal skin to about 7 mm.
+Grasp the vas deferens with a small ring clamp and bring it to the incision.
+If this step is painful, infiltrate the vas with additional local anesthetic.
 Spread the layers of tissue over the vas deferens and deliver the vas deferens into the wound.
 Dissection continues until 3 cm of vas deferens are freed from vessels and nerves.
-The free segment is resected between clamps and the ends are coagulated and closed with sutures.
-The proximal end is first returned to the scrotum and the vasal sheath is closed with a suture.
-Now the distal end is repositioned into the scrotum.
-Surgery of the right side is done in the same way through the same wound opening.
-Skin suture is unnecessary after no-scalpel vasectomy, a simple dressing for a few days is sufficient.
+Resect the free segment between the clamps; coagulate and close the ends with sutures.
+The proximal end is first returned to the scrotum, and the vasal sheath is closed with a suture.
+Reposition the distal end into the scrotum.
+Repeat the procedure on the right side similarly through the same wound opening.
+A skin suture is unnecessary after a no-scalpel vasectomy.
+A simple dressing for a few days is sufficient.

 Open-ended Vasectomy: